We often imagine that the face of oral cancer is a male in his 60s who has used tobacco products.

 Symptoms: Abnormal spot on tongue

-I’m a Dental Hygienist My brother-in-law is an ENT.
-At Christmas, I showed the spot on my tongue to him and he wasn’t concerned.
+I’m a Registered Dental Hygienist My brother-in-law is an ENT.
+At Christmas, I showed him the spot on my tongue and he wasn’t concerned.
 A few months later, I showed it to him again, and he wasn’t concerned.
 I took the matter into my own hands, and I’m glad I did!

 Symptoms: Painful lump on the floor of my mouth.
 Eventually, ear pain.